Powder bed fusion, HIP and the heat treatment of the superalloy Inconel 718

 All our processes are carried out in cutting-edge heat treating equipment backed by the industry’s most experienced operators and best process control software.
 This combination guarantees your high-performance parts are treated exactly as specified—no errors, no waste.

-In our Heat treating 101 guide, you can learn more about our approach to heat treatment in general.
+In our Comprehensive guide to advanced aerospace thermal processing, you can learn more about how we’re addressing the aerospace industry’s most pressing needs.
 If you’re looking for guidance on processing and heat treating Inconel 718 or other high-performance superalloys, we’re ready to help.